johnmccabe/faas-img2ansi/README.md

 This repo contains an example [FaaS](https://github.com/alexellis/faas) function which uses the [johnmccabe/img2ansi](https://github.com/johnmccabe/img2ansi) Go library to convert an image to an ANSI string.

-Current the following image formats are supported:
+Currently the following image formats are supported:

 - `png`
 - `gif`